Short Term Impairments

 This resource has been compiled to assist students experiencing short term impairments.

-Communicate first with your course instructors to share your concerns.
-You may be referred to the DRO if the instructor and/or department is unable to provide a solution.
-Student should contact DRO via email (email@example.com) after communicating with instructors.
+Communicate first with your course instructors to discuss your situation and how it impacts your ability to complete coursework.
+You may be referred to the DRO if the instructor and/or department needs assistance or is unable to identify a solution.
+Student should contact DRO via email (firstname.lastname@example.org) after communicating with instructors.
 DRO staff may request medical documentation including diagnosis, expected duration of the condition, treatment, and limitations (e.g. hospital discharge summaries, doctor’s notes, etc.) if the condition is not readily observable.

 - If unable to contact instructors, students, or designated individuals should contact email@example.com.